RaspAP/raspap-docs/docs/insiders.md

 If successful, GitHub should reply with `HTTP/2 200` and a `x-oauth-scopes: repo` value in the response.
 If you receive a `HTTP 401` or other error from `curl`, check your token and try again.

 #### Security and 2FA
-If you're not using the `--token` option with the installer, you will be prompted to authenticate with GitHub before cloning the private Insiders repo.
-Your token is sent securely via SSH to GitHub.
+Your token is sent securely via HTTPS authentication (encrypted) to GitHub.
 The installer has no knowledge of your token and does _not_ store or cache it in any way.

+!!! tip "Tip"
+    When invoking the installer with the `--token` option, your token appears in your shell history.
+If someone gains access to your machine, they could potentially see the token.
+You can mitigate this by clearing the last command from your history with `history -d $(history | tail -1 | awk '{print $1}')`.

 If you're using GitHub with 2FA enabled the same process as above applies.